Brief History of Valve

 2007 marked the release of the Orange Box, which contained Half-Life 2, Half-Life 2: Episode One, and for the first time, Half-Life 2: Episode Two, Portal and Team Fortress 2.
 The Orange Box was well received with both Portal and Team Fortress 2 becoming popular series themselves.
 And in 2008, Left 4 Dead was released by Valve and Turtle Rock Studios (a Valve company at the time).
 Finally, 2010 would herald the release of Portal 2, the much-anticipated sequel to the Orange Box original.

-If you want to own your own piece of Valve history, be sure to check out the official Valve store (not an affiliate link).
-From exclusive Half-Life shirts to all-new products for Dota 2, if you’re looking for something to remember Valve’s progress the store is a great place to start.
+If you want to own your own piece of Valve history, be sure to check out the official Valve store.
+From exclusive Half-Life shirts to all-new products for Dota 2, Left 4 Dead to Counter Strike, if you’re looking for something to remember Valve’s progress the store is a great place to start.
+However, if you are looking for some awesome wallpapers for Valve's flagship CSGO, check out our CSGO wallpaper collection.